españolenglish

 Felipe Larraín Aspillaga

-Currently, he is a member of Veolia's Country Board for Chile-Peru and is a member of the Board of Directors of Sociedad del Canal de Maipo and Fundación San Carlos de Maipo.
+Currently, he is Country Director of Veolia for Chile–Peru and a member of the Board of Directors of Sociedad Canal de Maipo, Fundación San Carlos de Maipo, and Fundación Astoreca.
+He has been a member of the Board since 2022.

 Gustavo Migues

-Member of the Board of Directors since 2022.
+He has been a member of the Board of Directors since 2022.

 Didac Borràs